tjhorneriv/ELK-stack-network/README.md

 implemented in this network ensures that none of the servers will be overwhelmed by the amount of traffic they receive, even in the event of a DDoS attack.
 The jump box provides tremendous value by creating a single audit point that we can use to verify that all traffic reaching the virtual servers is from trusted sources which prevents malicious software from infecting our system.

 Integrating the ELK server allows users on this network to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 Filebeat allows me to easily centralize log data from all the locations that I am interested in monitoring.
 It makes it simple to stay on top of any changes that might be problematic for my network.
-- _TODO: What does Metricbeat record?_(Optional)
+Metricbeat works similarly but allows me to collect metrics and statistics from the services running on my servers in this network.

 The configuration details of each machine may be found below.